Raleigh Trafficking and Drug Crimes Criminal Defense Lawyers

-Colleges such as North Carolina State University (NCSU), Wake Technical Community College (Wake Tech), Meredith College, William Peace University, Shaw University, Duke University, and UNC – Chapel Hill have conduct review boards who can suspend you from campus for drug charges and/or convictions.
+Colleges such as North Carolina State University (NCSU), Wake Technical Community College (Wake Tech), Meredith College, William Peace University, Shaw University, Duke University, and UNC – Chapel Hill have conducted review boards that can suspend you from campus for drug charges and/or convictions.

 Drug charges, both state and federal, have serious consequences in North Carolina.
-If you are facing an offense relating to a controlled substance, a Raleigh drug defense lawyer from Coolidge Law Firm can help you obtain the best results.
+If you are facing an offense relating to a controlled substance, a Raleigh drug crimes lawyer from Coolidge Law Firm can help you obtain the best results.
 Our experienced criminal drug defense attorney will develop a strategy that will make the prosecutors do their job and prove their case before ever negotiating a plea bargain.
-Contact us today at (919) 239-8448 for a free consultation.
+Contact us today at (919) 239-8448 or fill out the form below for a free consultation.

-We represent clients in state and federal court throughout Wake County, including Raleigh, Wake Forest, Morrisville, Knightdale and Wendell.
+We represent clients in state and federal court throughout Wake County, including Raleigh, Wake Forest, Cary, Morrisville, and Garner.